The Tidal Disruption Event AT2021ehb: Evidence of Relativistic Disk Reflection, and Rapid Evolution of the Disk-Corona System: Analysis of the TDE Emission

 We chose energy ranges where the source spectrum dominates over the background.
 For \nicer we used 0.3--7.0\,keV; For \nustar FPMA and FPMB we used 3--30\,keV.
 All data were fitted using $\chi^2$-statistics.
 Unlike in \S\ref{subsubsec:joint1}, here we use \texttt{tbfeo} to model the Galactic absorption.
 Compared with \texttt{tbabs}, \texttt{tbfeo} allows the O and Fe abundances ($A_{\rm O}$, $A_{\rm Fe}$) to be free.

-We first adopted a continuum model of \texttt{simpl*diskbb}, defined as (2a).
-The result, with $\chi^2_{\rm r}=2.04$, is shown in the upper left panel of Figure~\ref{fig:joint2_mods}.
-The model parameters are given in Table~\ref{tab:joint2_pars}.
-The residual plot clearly indicates the existence of unmodeled spectral features.
+We adopted a continuum model of \texttt{simpl*diskbb}, defined as (2a).
+The result, with $\chi^2_{\rm r}=2.04$, is shown in Figure~\ref{fig:joint2_initial} and the upper left panel of Figure~\ref{fig:joint2_mods}.
+The best-fit parameters are given in Table~\ref{tab:joint2_pars}.
+The residual plot clearly indicates the existence of unmodeled spectral features and a significant offset between \nustar and \nicer at 6--7\,keV.